Delay Repay, the easy way

-So to minimise the pain, our Delay Repay scheme lets you claim back some or all of the cost of your ticket if you’re delayed by 30 minutes or more.
+To minimise the pain, our Delay Repay scheme lets you claim back some or all of the cost of your ticket if you’re delayed by 30 minutes or more.
 No matter what caused the delay.
-It’s our way of saying sorry - and thanks for staying loyal to us even when there’s a hiccup.
-The scheme has been designed to make sure everybody gets a fair amount back if they are significantly delayed.
+It’s a thanks for bearing with us even when there’s a hiccup.
+The scheme has been designed to make sure everybody gets a fair amount back if they're significantly delayed.

 How does Delay Repay work?

 If you arrive at your destination late because a LNER service was cancelled or delayed, you can submit a claim.
 The kind of claim depends on how late you were:

 * ‘Portion’ means either the outward or the return part of a return ticket.
 ‘Relevant’ means the portion of the journey on which you were delayed.

 If you bought two separate Advance Single tickets to make a round trip, these don’t constitute a Return ticket.
 So the maximum claim will be 100% of the ticket used for the delayed journey.